-An Ember in Ashes, A Torch Against the Night, AND A Reaper at the Gates – Yep.
+An Ember in the Ashes, A Torch Against the Night, AND A Reaper at the Gates – Yep.
 Just couldn’t help it….
-I ended up binge reading all the released books in Sabaa Tahir’s Ember in Ashes series.
+I ended up binge reading all the released books in Sabaa Tahir’s Ember in the Ashes series.
 It’s a really cool story focusing on 3 characters I think are pretty badass – Laia, Elias, and Helen (she’s my favorite).
 There is huge character growth for everyone, and the world is just so… brutal (rape, slaughter, war, and torture are ever-present themes… yikes).

 The overall story and plot twists really pulled me in!
 My only complaint is I hate all the romance-y parts since they felt so unnecessary and just thrown in for fan service… the kind of service this fan doesn’t care for (there was two freaking love triangles at one point… blah!).
 Despite that, I can’t wait for the 4th book!!
 Just going to say that the Bitch of Blackcliff better get what’s coming to her.

 Nothing at the moment.
 Still recovering from the binge read.

 Hungrygoryia’s Spellcaster (SMS) Let’s Play – I’ve loved all of HG’s retro Let’s Plays that I’ve watched so far!
 Spellcaster is like an odd mashup of a point and click with platforming elements.
 Looked insanely hard, but she expertly pwned the game (the last boss fight was so weird).
 I’ll also never forget the sword dance dialogue… still laughing.
 Check out her Let’s Play here!